cognitedata/inso-bootstrap-cli/README.md

 ### `Delete` command

 If it is necessary to revert any changes, the `delete` mode can be used to delete CDF Groups, Datasets and RAW Databases.
 Note that the CDF Groups and RAW Databases will be deleted, while Datasets will be archived and deprecated, not deleted.
+To check what this command is going to do, run it with the flag `--dry-run=yes`.

 ```text
 Usage: bootstrap-cli delete [OPTIONS] [CONFIG_FILE]